sahithyasridhar/fa18-523-65/project-report/report.md

 the state with most reviews for businesses followed by Nevada and California.
 We then looked at number of reviews by cities.
-As seen in +@fig:Top cities with most user reviews, Las Vegas is the city with most number of reviews with 26775 reviews followed by Phoenix and Toronto.
-Fig. 4 shows only top 20 cities but, our dataset has reviews for 11 metropolitan areas and had reviews for 1093 cities.
+As seen in +@fig:Top cities with most user reviews, Las Vegas is the city with most number of reviews with 26775 reviews followed by Phoenix and Toronto. +@fig:Top cities with most reviews 4 shows only top 20 cities but, our dataset has reviews for 11 metropolitan areas and had reviews for 1093 cities.
 We also looked at what type of businesses are present on Yelp.
 In +@fig:Categories of businesses in Yelp data we can see that various types of restaurants receive most reviews followed by shopping and home services.
 Another interesting observation we wanted to make was which weekday was preferred by users to go out and hence provide reviews for these businesses.
 +@fig:Distribution of Checkins for weekdays shows that most users liked to go out on Saturday followed by Sunday and Friday.
 Monday and Tuesday saw lowest